 - First generation in family to enter higher education

 - Refugee or asylum seeker

-Home students from these groups will also receive preference for the 10 new Next Generation Scholars awards that have also been introduced for this new academic year.
+Home students from these groups will also receive preference for the 10 Next Generation Scholars awards.
 Further information can be found in the award advert.

 Prospective students can read about our current students and their experiences on the student blogs page.